 Installing this Bluetooth shouldn’t be difficult at all with the user manual provided.
 If you’re still struggling I suggest you get a professional to help you out.
 Any improper installation can make the helmet look unattractive with components awfully placed outside thus exposed to raindrops.

 This is a good choice for those who like customizing their helmets.
 You have to purchase the Bluetooth headsets separately and install them.
-My recommended Bluetooth has great features with an intercom communication to connect up to 16 riders.
-You can answer calls, navigate hands-free or even sync it with your iPhone devices to stream music.
+My recommended Bluetooth has great features with intercom communication to connect up to 16 riders.
+You can answer calls, navigate hands-free, or even sync it with your iPhone devices to stream music.

 If you are a newbie with little or no knowledge of installing Bluetooth headsets on motorcycle helmets, I don’t think this could be an ideal helmet for you.
 Perhaps consider the aforementioned product where the Bluetooth technology comes pre-installed.

 3. Sena Savage – Open Face Bluetooth Motorcycle Helmet